-DroneWISE will develop a Counter-UAV Command, Control and Coordination Strategy for first responders, supported by Counter-UAV Command Training for all first-responder agencies, including tactical options and decision-making frameworks, underpinned by a Counter-UAV Command Training Handbook, all being made readily accessible via a Counter-UAV Online Training Portal.
+DroneWISE is developing a Counter-UAV Command, Control and Coordination Strategy for first responders, supported by Counter-UAV Command Training for all first-responder agencies, including tactical options and decision-making frameworks, underpinned by a CUAV Command Training Handbook and easily accessible via a CUAV Online Training Portal.

 This project has received funding from the European Union’s Internal Security Fund Call ISFP-2019-AG-PROTECT (Call for proposals on protection in the specific context of counterterrorism) under Grant Agreement no.952825.